 If you're not quite as freezer-obsessed as we are, dry ice and a cooler will do the job.

 I load up a carton of Vanilla Bean, Classic Chocolate and Neapolitan along with some sprinkles, cones, whipped cream and even cherries.
 We're partnering with Dreyer's for a series of posts (they're also known as Edy's east of the Rockies), and their Slow Churned® Simple Recipes light ice cream is our pick.
-The new line of light ice cream has real ingredients like fresh cream and milk with no weird chemically stuff like RBST, artificial colors, flavors or GMOs.
+The new line of light ice cream has real ingredients like fresh cream and milk with no weird chemically stuff like RBST, artificial colors or flavors.
 I'm not one to stress over calories, but Chelsea likes that it has half the fat of full-fat ice cream.
 When Chelsea's happy, I'm happy.
 So off down the road we go.
 After we arrive, I work quickly to open the doors before the kids make their mad dash to the water’s edge.
 It’s the perfect distraction, giving Chelsea and I the time needed to set up our little ice cream station.

 After a few minutes of dipping their feet in the water and eating sand, the boys' attention is drawn back to the truck.
 It’s almost as though they can sense the frozen dairy delight being prepared just off to the side.